jbibel/Compression-Drawing/README.md

 Thank you:

 - Chris Novello, for the class you taught in 2017 I attended
-- Daniel Shiffman, for *The Code Train* youtube series
+- Daniel Shiffman, for *The Coding Train* youtube series
 - Hito Steyerl, for your *In Defense of the Poor Image* essay